 Voters in Washington State with accessibility needs can vote by mail or visit an accessible voting center to vote on an accessible voting unit.

-The Elections Division is available to demonstrate the accessible voting unit as part of a presentation or by attending an outreach event.
-We have presented the unit at the ARC of Yakima County and have attended the Governor’s Committee on Disability Issues and Employment forum.
+Outreach The Elections Division is available to demonstrate the accessible voting unit as part of a presentation or by attending an outreach event.
+In the past, we have presented the unit at the ARC of Yakima County and have attended the Governor’s Committee on Disability Issues and Employment forum.

 If you know of an event we can attend or would like us to demonstrate the voting unit, please contact us.